 Maurice Gee became well known for science fiction/fantasy books for older children and teenagers, starting with Under the mountain in 1979.

-Sherryl Jordan’s first fantasy novel, Rocco (1990), began a successful career in this genre; and in 2013 internationally recognised fantasy writers for children and young adults included Barbara Else, David Hair and Elizabeth Knox.
+Sherryl Jordan’s first fantasy novel, Rocco (1990), began a successful career in this genre; and in the early 21st century internationally recognised fantasy writers for children and young adults included Barbara Else, David Hair and Elizabeth Knox.

 Gaelyn Gordon’s works for young people, often exploring myth and fantasy, were popular and influential, but won no awards.
 After Gordon’s death in 1997 Storylines established the Gaelyn Gordon Award for a Much-Loved Book, given annually to a New Zealand book that has become enduringly successful but never won a major award.